thosgood/thosgood.github.io/_posts/2018-03-12-spectra-part-3.md

 An important thing to note is how this corresponds to May's definition of an operad.
 The property satisfied by $\oplus$ on coproducts means that $\mathcal{A}$ is actually uniquely determined by composition and the morphism spaces $\mathcal{A}(n,1)$ for $n\geqslant0$, which is the data that May uses to define (non-$\Sigma$-)operads.

-The very first page of Vogt's paper has a beautiful `dictionary' that I'll reproduce (in full, even though we won't talk about some of the more complicated rows) here, as well as adding another column with references to the places where Vogt proves these equivalences.
+The very first page of Vogt's paper has a beautiful 'dictionary' that I'll reproduce (in full, even though we won't talk about some of the more complicated rows) here, as well as adding another column with references to the places where Vogt proves these equivalences.

 | classical algebra | ref. | brave new algebra | spectra |
 | ----------------- | ---- | ----------------- | ------- |